emhoracek/derbydrama.com/index.markdown

 The [illustration of skaters](/assets/images/skaters-kaylee-1080w.png) on this page is by the very talented [Kaylee Rowena](https://www.kayleerowena.com/)!

-(Illustrations in the game will be by myself and perhaps other artists TBD.)

 Are you ready to roll?
 ----------------------